-15 year old Bindi Irwin is already an international award-winning celebrity who has inherited her father's passion for wildlife and conservation.
-Born to enthusiastic wildlife conservationists Steve and Terri Irwin, Bindi was quite literally born on television!
+18-year-old Bindi Irwin is an international award-winning wildlife conservationist and celebrity who has inherited her father's passion for wildlife and wild places.
+Born to Wildlife Warriors Steve and Terri Irwin, Bindi was quite literally born on television!

 By the age of 9, Bindi had appeared on numerous American chat-shows, including The Ellen DeGeneres Show, The Late Show with David Letterman, Oprah and Larry King Live.

 In 2007, Bindi launched her clothing range, Bindi Wear International, in Las Vegas, and that same year she was awarded two Nickelodeon Kids Choice Awards, Fave Aussie and Biggest Greenie.
-Also in 2007, Bindi launched her very own TV show, Bindi: The Jungle Girl, which won an Emmy in 2008 and was nominated for an Emmy again in 2009.
+Also in 2005, Bindi launched her very own TV show, Bindi the Jungle Girl.
+Bindi won an Emmy in 2008 and was nominated for an Emmy again in 2009.

 Known for singing alongside The Crocmen and Jungle Girls, Bindi has performed at special events such as 'G'Day USA' at the Music Centre in LA and the New York City Centre in 2007.
 In 2008, Bindi won a Logie for 'Most popular new female talent' and in 2009 she was nominated for an ARIA (Australian Record Industry Award).

 Both Bindi & Robert Irwin were awarded the Nickelodeon Kids Choice Award for Biggest Greenies in 2009.
 They accepted this award together and dedicated it to their father Steve, and the Steve Irwin Wildlife Reserve.